ShadowPlasma2009/v-testME/README.md

 Use `gh repo clone ShadowPlasma2009/v-testME` to clone this godforsaken repo.

+## Requirements
+-Colorama
+-Pyfiglet
+###But don't worry, the install scripts take care of the requirements automatically.

 >This is the Male Edition of v-test.
 >FE coming soon!
 I plan to add
 >up to 256 questions to each test.